 Before joining a crew we have therefore always found it helpful to have a common understanding of some basic onboard ground-rules.
 This short resumé is intended to ensure there are no surprises.

-1. In extremis, the skipper's word is final.
+1. In extremis, the skipper's word on matters relating to safety is final.
 We try to create a relaxed, happy and democratic atmosphere onboard but there may be times when the safety of the yacht and all on board demands that you respond first, debate later.

 3. Crew are expected to demonstrate at the time of embarkation that they have the required passports, personal travel insurance, visas and other documentation that might be required at all ports and countries that might be visited during their stay onboard.